Fayob/swifty-task/README.md

 ## 🤝 Contributing

 We welcome contributions to SwiftyTask!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

 ### Development Workflow